tyler-bartunek/ShoeBot/README.md

 This includes all required materials, recommended print settings, and step-by-step instructions for assembling and testing the basic "Wheels" module.

-In the meantime, please enjoy the Print Guide snippet that covers cloning the repository as well as the basic print orientations for each of the 3D printed components.
+While waiting for the full quickstart guide, please enjoy the [Printing directions excerpt](./docs/ShoeBot_Print_Guide.pdf) that covers cloning the repository as well as the basic print orientations for each of the 3D printed components.

 ## Module Descriptions